mruby/mruby/doc/api/mruby.compile.h.md

   * Target class when loading compiled script.
   * Used in `mrb_load_*` functions.
 * `mrb_bool capture_errors = FALSE;`
-  * Flag to print verbose diagnostics.
+  * Flag to capture error instead of printing it.
-  * If true prints parser diagnostics to `stderr` and raises syntax error with diagnostic in `mrb_load_*` functions..
 * `mrb_bool dump_result = FALSE;`
   * Flag to print verbose compile result.
   * If true prints AST in `mrb_parser_parse` and prints generated code in `mrb_load_*` functions.